 The challenges we face in life are tough sometimes.
 Challenges with our health, our job, our children, or our marriage are the type of challenges almost everyone will have to deal with at one point or another.
 But in every challenge, we face we have to make a conscious decision.
 Will we choose to let the situation make us better, or will we let it make us bitter?

 I’ve seen the importance of this choice time after time.
 Not only in my own life, but also in the lives of many others.
 And every time a person allows themselves to become bitter there is always a severe price that comes with making the wrong choice.
 Let me share a few examples.

-Then after a few years of dealing with my sorry attitude Janet had all she could take.
+Then after a few years of dealing with my sorry attitude, Janet had all she could take.
 She no longer believed we could overcome our past and all of our baggage and she was ready to call it quits again.
 My bitterness pushed us into our second breakup.
-When I finally recognized the unforgiveness in my heart I knew I had better deal with it.
+When I finally recognized the unforgiveness in my heart I knew I needed to deal with it.